gofireflyio/toolbox/README.md

 - Deletes all eventBridge rules that match the prefix defined in : DEFAULT_PREFIX="firefly-" in all active regions

 #### Error Handling

-If changed the default names of the EventBridge rules.
-Please validate that they all have the same prefix and you change it in DEFAULT_PREFIX .
+If the default names of the EventBridge rules were changed, please validate that they all have the same prefix and you change it in DEFAULT_PREFIX .

 ## Contributing